Life In Atlanta Penitentiary

-Don Pedro and the seven other nationalists — Juan Antonio Corretjer, Clemente Soto Vélez, Luis F. Velázquez, Juan Gallardo Santiago, Julio H. Santiago, Pablo Rosado, and Erasmo Velázquez — were transferred to Atlanta Penitentiary on June 7, 1937.
-Once there, they received a number that guards and prison officials used to refer to them — Don Pedro was ‘51298.’
-At the time, the prison had around 3,000 inmates and was located on an area made up of three hundred acres.
+Don Pedro and the seven other convicted nationalists were transferred to Atlanta Penitentiary on June 7, 1937.
+When they arrived, they were assigned a number that guards and prison officials used to address them from that point on.
+Don Pedro was ‘51298.’
+At the time, the prison housed around 3,000 convicted persons and was located on an area made up of three hundred acres.

-The typical day started at 6am, with a small breakfast served an hour and a half later.
-By 7:45am the prisoners had to be ready to perform their job duties, with each prisoner being mandated to have and maintain a job.
-Finishing work at 11am, they had some time to rest before lunch was given to them.
-At 1pm they would resume work for two hours, after which they were given an hour for recreation.
-4:30pm was dinner time.
-During the summer, recreation was extended until 6:30pm, the time when prisoners were locked into their cells for the night.
-Lights out was at 9pm.
-Prisoners were allowed to bathe only twice a week, did not work on the weekends, and had a radio in their cell that went off with the lights at night.
+The typical day started with a 6AM wake-up.
+A small breakfast was served an hour and a half later.
+Mandated to have and maintain a job, by 7:45AM the people that were incarcerated had to be ready to perform their job duties.
+Stopping work at 11AM, they had some time to rest and then were served lunch.
+At 1PM they resumed work for two hours and then were given one hour for recreation.
+4:30PM was dinner time.
+During the summer, recreation was extended until 6:30PM when the people incarcerated were locked into their cells for the night.
+Lights out was at 9PM.
+They were allowed to bathe only twice a week, did not work on the weekends, and had a radio in their cell that went off with the lights at night.

 Don Pedro’s Activities

-As a prisoner, Don Pedro initially worked as a janitor but was transferred to the prison library due to his level of education.
-At some point, he worked as a proofreader that corrected all of the work other inmates completed in the prison’s educational program, which was mandated for each prisoner.
-Don Pedro also led classes in Catholicism for other inmates and, due to the positive reputation he had, influenced many of them to attend mass every Sunday and on holy days.
+During the period when he was in Atlanta Penitentiary, Don Pedro initially worked as a janitor but was then transferred to the prison library when his level of education became apparent to prison officials.
+At some point, he worked as a proofreader that corrected all the work other incarcerated people completed in the prison’s educational program, which was mandated for everyone.
+Don Pedro also led classes in Catholicism.
+Due to the positive reputation he had, Don Pedro influenced many of his students to attend mass every Sunday and on holy days.
 A ‘Parole Progress Report’ of May 29, 1939 stated, “He is truly trying to live a good Christian life.”

-During his exile, the Nationalist Party continued to elect Don Pedro as their president but also elected an Interim President each year.
-Still — and once again despite prison restrictions — Don Pedro was able to play a role in Party politics.
-Most notably, he declined an offer given in September 1939 by a spokesman of the U.S. State Department, Pedro Capó Rodríguez, who said the U.S. government would guarantee the Nationalist Party a victory in the 1940 elections if he agreed to drop the use of armed struggle to obtain Puerto Rico’s independence.
-Just before the United States’ entry into World War 2, Don Pedro also put out a directive, eventually approved, that called on all Party members to refuse enlistment into the U.S. Armed Forces.
-This decision resulted in the jailing of about 50 nationalists between 1940 and 1944.
+During Don Pedro’s exile, the Nationalist Party continued to elect him as their president.
+They also elected an interim president.
+Don Pedro’s status as the central leader of the Nationalist Party allowed him to continue influencing its direction.
+For example, just before the United States’ entry into World War 2, Don Pedro put out a directive, which was approved, that called on all Party members to refuse being drafted into the U.S. Armed Forces.
+This decision resulted in the jailing of about 50 nationalists from 1940-1944.